 → This guide to PTO and PTA Tax Filing is a great resource.

 We recommend creating a monthly financial report for members.
 Most parent groups have regular meetings at which these could be presented.
 At the very least, this should be done quarterly.
 Reports must be accurate and actionable to support financial decisions.
 They can be used by the PTO treasurer to support his or her gut feelings on whether the group can afford what is being proposed by the larger group.

 Still using Excel spreadsheets and old emails to manage your PTO or PTA?
 Give MoneyMinder a try for free.
-There’s no credit card required and we have a forever free edition that you can use if you decide not to upgrade to PRO after 30 days.
-Still not sure?
-Our demo is online and viewable at any time.
+There’s no credit card required to try it.
+Or, our demo is online and viewable at any time.
 No email required.